InnerSourceCommons/innersourcecommons.org/content/about/board/_index.md

 {{< /board-member >}}

 {{< board-member name="Russell Rutledge" title="Secretary" image="/images/about/Russell_Rutledge.jpg" >}}
+Russ Rutledge is the Senior Director of InnerSource and Collaboration at WellSky.
+WellSky is a leading technology company offering a range of software solutions that help organizations across the healthcare continuum.
+In this role, Russ is leading a transformational change in the company towards broad and pervasive InnerSource as the normal way that work gets done.
-Russ Rutledge is the Director of Community and InnerSource at Nike.
-This startup within the company guides the process and tools to encourage and foster cross-team and community interaction and development.
-Russ`s drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.
-Previously, he ran another successful startup delivering JavaScript continuous delivery solutions to hundreds of projects throughout Nike.
-Prior to Nike, Russ began his career with feature and infrastructure development on the Outlook and OneDrive consumer websites at Microsoft.
+Previously, Russ founded and led the Developer Collaboration effort at Nike.
+Russ's drive and passion is to enable all software engineers to achieve incredible technical and business throughput via quality tooling and streamlined work process.
 {{< /board-member >}}

 {{< board-member name="Johannes Tigges" title="Assistant Secretary" image="/images/about/Johannes_Tigges.png" style="bg-light">}}